North America Vacations

 Whitefish / Two Medicine Lake

-Our adventure begins in the hip western town of Whitefish.
-After an introductory welcome meeting in town, we begin our two hour drive towards East Glacier and head over to a lakeside picnic lunch.
-This afternoon, we play around Lower Two Medicine Lake, flanked with steep mountains that serve as the perfect backdrop for an afternoon of adventure.
-Once you arrive at Rising Sun Motor Inn, take time to settle in and relax before heading to dinner with your group.
+Our Glacier National Park family adventure vacation begins in the hip western town of Whitefish.
+After an introductory welcome meeting in town, we begin our two-hour drive towards East Glacier and head over to a lakeside picnic lunch.
+This afternoon, we boat and hike around Two Medicine Lake, flanked by steep mountains that serve as the perfect backdrop for an afternoon of adventure.
+A brief transfer brings us to our lodge in East Glacier.
+Dinner is a short walk away at our favorite Mexican restaurant, Serrano’s.

 Iceberg Lake Trail Hike